ruojautuma/Curriculum-Vitae/README.md

 Hobbies
 ----------
 **Co-Founder and Chairman of Bit Brewers Oy**
-> During my freetime I run two man company and try to find fun and challenging projects to nail.<br>Most recently we created dynamic Instagram photo contest service for the City of Helsinki.
+> During my freetime I run two man company and try to find fun and challenging projects to nail.
+Most recently we created dynamic Instagram photo contest service for the City of Helsinki.

 Skills
 ----------